fyrox-book/fyrox-book.github.io/src/tutorials/platformer/part2.md

 ## Bot Prefab

 Let's start by creating a prefab for our bots.
+Prefab is a separate scene, that can be instantiated at any time in some other scene.
+It allows us to make reusable and well isolated parts of the game.
 At first, we need a sprite sheet for the bot, we'll use [this one](https://astrobob.itch.io/animated-pixel-art-skeleton).
 It contains attack, hit, death, walk, idle animations exactly what we need:

 ![skeleton](skeleton.png)

 Open the editor and create a new scene, right-lick on the `__ROOT__` scene node and do `Replace With -> Physics 2D -> Rigid Body`.
 Rename this node to `Skeleton` and then create a `Rectangle` child node by right-clicking on the `Skeleton` node and doing `Create Child -> 2D -> Rectangle`, select the new rectangle node and set its scale to `2.0, 2.0, 1.0` (default scale of 1.0 is too small and the skeleton will be half of the height of our player).
-Now let's apply the texture to the rectangle, find `skeleton.png` in the asset browser, select it, set its properties like on the screenshot below - all filtration modes to `Nearest` (to make its pixels sharp, not blurry) and wrapping to `Clamp To Edge` (to prevent potential seams on the edges).
+Now let's apply a texture to the rectangle, find `skeleton.png` in the asset browser, select it, set its properties like on the screenshot below - all filtration modes to `Nearest` (to make its pixels sharp, not blurry) and wrapping to `Clamp To Edge` (to prevent potential seams on the edges).
 Find the `Material` property in the inspector and open the material editor, drag the `skeleton.png` texture from the asset browser to `diffuseTexture` property in the material editor.
-Set the `UV Rect -> Size` property to `0.077; 0.2` and you should see something similar to this:
+Set the `UV Rect -> Size` property to `0.077; 0.2` to select a single sprite from the sprite sheet, and you should see something similar to this:

 ![skeleton prefab](skeleton_prefab.png)